I. USF Student

 reported mistreatment will result in an automatic suspension.

-– Current USF students, staff/faculty, and alumni, and Koret Annual Members are
+– Current USF students and USF faculty/staff are

 VARSITY ATHLETES –

-same sport that they are playing for the University.
+A NCAA athlete must be one semester removed from varsity competition in order to participate in the same sport that they are playing for the University.
+This policy includes NCAA redshirts.
 For instance, a varsity

 soccer player cannot play on an intramural indoor or outdoor soccer team.
 If a